nuriel77/iri-playbook/docs/post-installation.rst

 2. IRI is listening for API (or wallet connections) on a local interface (not accessible from "outside") no. 14265
 3. Iota-PM is listening on local interface port no. 8011

-This is great.
+Now we can tell new neighbors to connect to our IP address.

+Here's how to check your IP address:

-We can now tell new neighbors to connect to our IP (what is your IP?
-If you have a static IP - which a VPS most probably has - you can view it by issuing a ``ip a``).
+If you have a static IP - which a VPS most probably has - you can view it by issuing a ``ip a``.
 For example::

   ip a